 Assessing life cycle environmental impacts of inoculating soybeans in Argentina with Bradyrhizobium japonicum

-Beltran A M, Scheel C N, Fitton N, Jannick Schmidt J, Kløverpris J H (2021)
+Mendoza Beltran A, Scheel C N, Fitton N, Schmidt J, Kløverpris J H (2021)

 The International Journal of Life Cycle Assessment 26:1570–1585